remarkjs/remark-man/readme.md

 `ls` \[`-ABCFGHLOPRSTUW@abcdefghiklmnopqrstuwx1`] \[*file* *...*]
 ```

-And our script, `example.js`, looks as follows:
+And our module `example.js` looks as follows:

 ```js
 import {read, write} from 'to-vfile'